adelevski/UIC/README.md

 # UIC
-My work as a student at the University of Illinois at Chicago
+Some of my work from my time as a graduate student at the University of Illinois at Chicago